-Since your grammar only has a single combining form, precedence will not yet be an issue.
-However, if you can include more than one such combining form, you will need to think about the associativity of your combining form.
+Since your grammar only has a single operation, precedence will not yet be an issue.
+However, if you can include more than one such operation, you will need to think about the associativity of your operator.
 Is it left or right associative?
 For example, addition is typically left associative, therefore the following expression should produce the following AST

-Remember that you can use the forest page for drawing trees.
 Be sure to explain your operator's associativity in the next section.